kylerove/pediatricurologybook/_chapters/01-02_imaging-of-the-urinary-tract.md

 Other potential findings:

-- ft tissue calcifications
+- Soft tissue calcifications
-- rge abdominal masses
+- Large abdominal masses
-- ganomegaly
+- Organomegaly
-- ne abnormalities
+- Bone abnormalities
-- pport device positioning (e.g. ureteral stents)
+- Support device positioning (e.g. ureteral stents)

 A single supine abdominal radiograph is also commonly obtained by pediatric urologists in the outpatient setting for known or suspected constipation.
 By expert consensus, this is not indicated in children with large amounts of stool by rectal exam.{% cite north2006a --file 01-02 %} There may be an indication for the practice in cases where a rectal exam is not possible (such as a traumatic history).
 The provider should remember that abdominal radiographs can result in a non-trivial radiation burden over time.